 Did you know that over 80% of Americans have some form of gum disease?
+A very sad survey recently published in Dentistry Today noted that 58% of dental patients did not feel that their dentist taught them how to prevent gum disease.
 You have probably heard of gingivitis but you may not know just how severe gum disease can become.
 Gum disease is linked to many overall health problems such as a stroke, Alzheimer’s, heart disease, and diabetes.
 In addition, as gum disease goes untreated it progresses into a serious illness called periodontitis that is capable of eroding facial bones, teeth, and soft oral tissues.
 In fact, gum disease is the number one reason adults lose their teeth.

 Preventing Gum Disease